Summary of Significant Accounting Policies

 Cash and Cash Equivalents

-Management regularly reviews accounts receivable, and if necessary, establishes an allowance for doubtful accounts that reflects management's best estimate of amounts that may not be collectible based on historical collection experience and specific customer information.
-Accounts receivable is non-interest bearing.
-Credit is issued to customers without collateral.
-If an account becomes delinquent, management will review if a write off is appropriate.
-Expense recognized as a result of an allowance for doubtful accounts is classified under general and administrative expenses in the condensed consolidated statements of operations.
+Management regularly reviews accounts receivable and if necessary, establishes an allowance for doubtful accounts that reflects management’s best estimate of amounts that may not be collectible based on historical collection experience and specific customer information.
+Bad debt expense recognized as a result of an allowance for doubtful accounts is classified under selling, general and administrative expenses in the statements of operations.
+Bad debt expense was $0 for both the three months ended March 31, 2016 and 2015.

-The Company's intangible assets consist primarily of intellectual property pertaining to Fortetropin®, including its formula, trademarks, trade secrets, patent application and domain names which were determined to have a fair value of $2,000 as of December 31, 2011.
-Management determined that the intellectual property had a finite useful life of ten (10) years and began amortizing the asset over its estimated useful life beginning April 2014.
+The Company’s intangible assets consist primarily of intellectual property pertaining to Fortetropin, including its formula, trademarks, trade secrets, patent application and domain names, which was determined to have a fair value of $2,000 as of December 31, 2011.
+Based on expansion into new markets and introduction of new formulas, management determined that the intellectual property had a finite useful life of ten (10) years and began amortizing the asset over its estimated useful life beginning April 2014.

 Intangible assets also includes patent costs associated with applying for a patent and being issued a patent.
-Costs to defend a patent and costs to invalidate a competitor's patent or patent application are expensed as incurred.
-Upon issuance of the patent, capitalized patent costs are reclassified to intangibles with finite lives and amortized on a straight-line basis over the shorter of the estimated economic life or the initial term of the patent, generally 20 years.
+Costs to defend a patent and costs to invalidate a competitor’s patent or patent application are expensed as incurred.
+Upon issuance of the patent, capitalized patent costs are reclassified from intangibles with indefinite lives to intangibles with finite lives and amortized on a straight-line basis over the shorter of the estimated economic life or the initial term of the patent, generally 20 years.
+During the three months ended March 31, 2016, the Company recorded an impairment loss of $44 related to the write-off of capitalized patent costs due to the unlikelihood of certain patents being issued.
+There was no impairment loss recognized for the three months ended March 31, 2015.

-The Company charges the costs of advertising to sales and marketing expenses as incurred.
-Advertising and marketing costs were $404 and $667 for the nine months ended September 30, 2020 and 2019, respectively, and $156 and $200 for the three months ended September 30, 2020 and 2019, respectively.
-Advertising costs consisted primarily of marketing costs for our Yolked® and Myos Canine Muscle Formula® products.
+The Company charges the costs of advertising to selling, general and administrative expenses as incurred.
+Advertising and promotional costs were $118 and $186 for the three months ended March 31, 2016 and 2015, respectively.
+For the three months ended March 31, 2016 and 2015, advertising and promotional costs consisted primarily of marketing costs for our Rē Muscle Health products.

 Shipping and Handling Costs

-The Company records costs for the shipping and handling of products to its customers in cost of revenues.
-These expenses were $31 and $46 for the nine months ended September 30, 2020 and 2019, respectively and $15 and $30 for the three months ended September 30, 2020 and 2019, respectively.
+The Company records costs of shipping and handling of products to our customers in cost of sales.
+These expenses were $8 and $0 for the three months ended March 31, 2016 and 2015, respectively.

 The entire disclosure for all significant accounting policies of the reporting entity.